-Use the Nutrition Facts Label to find the Serving Size, in ounces (oz) or grams (g), of the yogurt.
+Use the Nutrition Facts Label to find the Serving Size , in ounces (oz) or grams (g), of the yogurt. of the yoguit.

-Find the Sugars line.
-Look at the number of grams (g) next to Sugars.

-Use the serving size identified in Step 1 to find the serving size of your yogurt in the table below.
+- Find the Sugars line.
+Look at the number of grams (g) next to Sugars. - Use the serving size identified in Step 1 to find the serving size of your yogurt in the table below.